Prelude to the Mishima Incident: 1968 (Shōwa 43)

 The following month, in November, Mishima was invited to give a lecture at the National Defense Academy, where he gave the following speech:

-I think it's safe to say that the Public Security Operation is equal to a political condition.
+I think it's safe to say that the Public Order Deployment is equal to a political condition.
 Therefore, if the JSDF says, "We won't withdraw," no government can compete with it.
 So, "Well, what can we do to get you to withdraw?"
 All we have to do is say, "Amend the constitution and allow the military."
 This can be done without a coup.
 I'm not trying to encourage bad thing, but I think that unless you have that kind of determination and guts, you will not be able to carry on as the General of the JSDF in the future.
 So, rather than trying to move public opinion from afar, we need a General who can take decisive political action when a real opportunity arises.